Wisconsin Women of Color Network Scholarship Fundraiser

 DoubleTree by Hilton 525 West Johnson St., Madison, Wisconsin 53703

-press release: The Wisconsin Women of Color Network, Inc. will host its annual scholarship fund-raising event on Saturday, December 2, 2017, from 9:00 am to 4:00 pm at the Double Tree Hotel, 525 West Johnson St. Once a year we appeal to our members, family and friends to raise money for the Wisconsin Women of Color Network Scholarship Fund.
+press release: The Wisconsin Women of Color Network, Inc. will host its annual scholarship fund-raising event on Saturday, December 1, 2018, from 9:00 am to 4:00 pm at the Double Tree Hotel, 525 West Johnson Street, Madison.
+Once a year we appeal to our members, family and friends to raise money for the Wisconsin Women of Color Network Scholarship Fund.
 WWOCN is actively seeking donors, vendors and exhibitors to make the event a success.

 For your holiday shopping spree, there will be a silent auction with lots of donated merchandise and services including gift cards.
 Women of color and other vendors will sell a variety of arts and crafts such as ceramics, clothing, fabrics, purses, jewelry and other accessories including cosmetics.
 This is an ideal place to buy many great gifts to fit your budget.